 Acquisitions of subsidiaries are accounted for using the purchase method.
-The cost of the business combination is measured at the aggregate of the fair values (at the date of exchange) of assets give, liabilities incurred or assumed in exchange for control of the acquiree plus costs directly attributable to the business combination.
+The cost of the business combination is measured at the aggregate of the fair values (at the date of exchange) of assets given, liabilities incurred or assumed in exchange for control of the acquiree plus costs directly attributable to the business combination.

-GOODWILL AND INTANGIBLES
+GOODWILL